Entrepreneur / Small BusinessJobs & Money

 The truth is somewhat complicated.

-If you’re thinking of signing up as an Uber driver, start here to get $600 (guaranteed) after completing your first 100 trips!
+If you’re thinking of signing up as an Uber driver, start here to get $1,350 (guaranteed) after completing your first 140 trips! (amount may vary by city)

 Following is some interesting salary info from drivers who are working for various rideshare services.